top of page

 An actress portraying Margery Kempe feeling blessed as she treks on pilgrimage.

 Kempe has meant all sorts of things to all sorts of people - poets, novelists, playwrights and sculptors as well as scholars.
 What was she? - an 'Apprentice Saint,' a 'crazy mixed up kid,' a 'sanctimonious bluebottle'?
-Featured below are a poem, a play, a sculpture and a novel that offer still further responses.
+Featured below are a poem, a play, two sculptures, a song and a novel that offer still further responses.

 Medieval Mystic Margery Kempe in Tesco